librenms/librenms/doc/Support/SSL-Configuration.md

 # CentOS
 ### Enabling HTTPS - Apache
-This example is specifically for CentOS 7 with Apache Please follow [this](https://wiki.centos.org/HowTos/Https) excellent tutorial on setting up Apache with an SSL cert.
+This example is specifically for CentOS 7 with Apache Please follow [this](https://wiki.centos.org/HowTos/Https) How To from CentOS wiki on setting up Apache with an SSL cert.

 #### Step 1
 Follow the How to until you get to step 3.
 This is going to be little diffrent with LibreNMS.